Alice Walton - Projects

 Walton Family Foundation

-Alice Walton plays a central role in the activities of the Walton Family Foundation, which focuses on K-12 education reform, economic development in the Mississippi Delta region and in Northwest Arkansas, and environmental conservation.
+Alice Walton is a board member of the Walton Family Foundation, which focuses on improving K-12 education, investing in conservation that helps communities thrive, and giving back in the Mississippi Delta region and Northwest Arkansas, where the Walton family calls home.

 Camp War Eagle

-Ms. Walton is responsible for the creation of Camp War Eagle, a sports, adventure and recreation summer camp for boys and girls ages 7 to 17 from Northwest Arkansas.
-Located on the shores of Beaver Lake, Arkansas, the camp will serve children of all socioeconomic backgrounds and offer need-based scholarships to children who make a commitment to community service and improving grades.
+Ms. Walton is responsible for the creation of Camp War Eagle, a sports, adventure and recreation summer camp for boys and girls ages seven to 17 from Northwest Arkansas.
+Located on the shores of Beaver Lake, the camp has been serving children of all socioeconomic backgrounds since 2006.
+The camp offers need-based scholarships to children who make a commitment to community service and improving grades.
+The scholarships give those children that would not normally have the opportunity to attend a camp of this stature the chance to do so.
+Camp War Eagle campers are placed based on several factors such as performance in school and service in the community.